Cirkit Designer Logo

 Introduction

 The MCP23017 IO Expander Breakout, manufactured by Soldered (Part ID: 333007), is a versatile 16-bit I/O expander that communicates via the I2C protocol.
 It allows microcontrollers to extend their GPIO capabilities by adding 16 additional input/output pins.
-This breakout board simplifies the integration of the MCP23017 into your projects by providing easy access to all pins and connections.
+This breakout board simplifies the integration of the MCP23017 chip into your projects by providing easy-to-use pin headers and a compact design.

 Explore Projects Built with IO Expander MCP23017 Breakout